sasiperi/alexa-spring-boot/alexav2-spring-boot-starter/README.md

 # Spring Boot Starter for Alexa V2 SDK (ASK-SDK)

 This project is a spring boot starter for alexa sdk version2 namely ask-sdk, that helps to Host a Custom Skill as a Web Service, using SpringBoot.
 This boot starter,
-* Auto configures Speechlet, abstracts all the boilerplate code that is needed Alexa Skill Kit.
+* Auto registers (auto configures) ask servlet, abstracts all the boilerplate code that is needed by ask-sdk.
-* Provides default implementation for generic intents, that would occur during the life cycle of the custom intents (start session, wakeup words, ending sessions and Alexa Build in Intents such as welcome/hello).
-This all can be managed by configuring proper responses in the application.propeties
+* Provides default implementation for generic intents, that would occur during the life cycle of the skills (start session, wakeup words, ending sessions and Alexa Build in Intents such as welcome/hello).
+This all can be overriden by configuring proper responses in the application.propeties

 #### *Version Note*
 **Amazon Alexa SDK V2(ASK SDK) still requires Java 8.
 And thus this starter also built with java 8.